sph-mn/sph-script/readme.md

     ├── remove-iso-date-prefix-zeros
     └── string-bits

-12 directories, 120 files
+12 directories, 122 files
 ```

+# installation
-you could use the following to symlink all scripts to a path that is listed in the $PATH environment variable:
+you can use the following to symlink all scripts to a path that is listed in the $PATH environment variable:
 ```
 cd sph-script
 cp -st $HOME/.exe $PWD/{1,2}/*/*